Klalena/data_stories_of_alena.github.io/_posts/2020-08-11-The-Euler-Project.md

 tags: [Euler]
 ---

-In this post I will explain how I solved three problems from the [Project Euler](https://projecteuler.net/) using Python.
-Project Euler is  a website publishing computational problems that are solved with computer programs.
-The three problems I chose have different level of difficulty as listed below:
+In this post, I will explain how I solved three problems from [Project Euler](https://projecteuler.net/) using Python.
+Project Euler is a website that publishes computational problems, which often solved with computer programs.
+The three problems I chose have a different level of difficulty as listed below:

 1. Problem 4: *Largest palindrome product* (Solved by < 500,000 people)
 2. Problem 35: *Circular primes* ( Solved by < 100,000 people)